oasis-tcs/mqtt/contributions/EMQX/mqtt-over-quic-cn/mqtt_over_quic_single_stream_CN_1.md

   The client MUST apply the backoff from Section 6.6.4 before attempting to reconnect.
-- Any other error code: The client SHOULD treat this as a network failure and retry with standard backoff.
+- Any other error code: The client SHOULD treat this as a network failure and MAY retry with standard backoff.

 **RESET_STREAM** (local error): For MQTT 3.1.1, these error codes serve as the in-band substitute for the missing server-to-client `MQTT.DISCONNECT` packet.